 Phone: +34 915 21 23 19

 4. ALMENDRO 13

-This cute little taverna takes its name from the street it is located in La Latina neighborhood.
-The Spanish tavernas are usually known for a couple of the house dishes and their fame grows with these specialties just like here.
-Unlike other tapas bars, here you might have more options for beer too.
-Their famous dishes are huevos rotos –broken egg, rosca de jamon Iberico – a circular sandwich of Jamon Iberico and croquetas – fritters.
-Almendro 13 will let you appreciate the local atmosphere with delicious and reasonably priced tapas.
+This cute little taverna takes its name from the street it is located on in the La Latina neighborhood.
+Spanish tavernas are known for their house dishes and specialties and Almendro 13 is no different.
+Their famous dishes are huevos rotos – broken egg in English, rosca de jamon Iberico – a circular sandwich with Jamon Iberico and croquetas which are fritters.
+They also have a great option for beer which is not very typical in taperias.
+Enjoy the authentic local experience here as well as their delicious and reasonably priced tapas.

 Address: Calle Almendro 13